Shahram Sarkani, Ph.D., P.E.

 Robert Laurine, D.Sc.Read more

-Dr. Robert H. Laurine Jr. is an adjunct professor of engineering management and systems engineering at The George Washington University in Washington, D.C.
+Dr. Robert H. Laurine Jr. is an adjunct professor for the School of Engineering and Applied Science at The George Washington University in Washington, D.C.
 He currently serves as the Vice Chancellor and Chief Information Officer (CIO) for the University System of Georgia (USG), overseeing higher education technology solutions for all 26 public colleges and universities.

 Prior to his position with the USG, Dr. Laurine served as Chief Technology Officer, HP Enterprise Services, driving innovative solutions for the Department of Defense and Intelligence Community.